The Most Common Reasons Car Insurance Companies Cancel Policies

 - Look into non-owner policies if you don't own a vehicle but need to maintain continuous coverage to avoid rate penalties from a gap on your record.

 - Check your consumer reports for errors.
 Inaccuracies in your driving record can cause unwarranted cancellations or rate increases.
-Review and correct any errors before shopping for new coverage to potentially lower your premiums.
-You may also consider requesting reconsideration if a denial seems unjust.
+Review and correct any errors before shopping for new coverage.
+Learn more about switching car insurance companies so you don't create a costly gap in the process.

 | Insurer | Strength for High-Risk Drivers | Notable Feature |